kubernetes-hy/kubernetes-hy.github.io/pages/part5/part5.md

 And finally to delete the countdown a request to `/apis/stable.dwk/v1/namespaces/<namespace>/countdowns/<countdown_name>`.

 A version of this controller has been implemented here: `jakousa/dwk-app10-controller:sha-4256579`.
 But we cannot simply deploy it as it won't have access to the APIs.
-For this we will need to define a suitable access.
+For this we will need to define suitable access.

 ## RBAC ##

 RBAC (Role-based access control) is an authorization method that allows us to define access for individual users, service accounts or groups by giving them roles.
-For our usecase we will define a serviceaccount
+For our use case we will define a ServiceAccount resource.

 **serviceaccount.yaml**